AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/publish-content-fragment.md

     * You can also select different conditions to publish the content.
 Select one of the following options:

-        >[!NOTE]
-        >
-        >Conditions are enabled only if condition attributes are defined in the topic.

         * **None**: Select this option if you don’t want to apply any condition on the published output.
         * **Using DITAVAL**: Select DITAVAL file(s) to generate output, which includes specific content.
-You can select multiple DITAVAL files using the browse dialog or by typing the file path.
+You can select the DITAVAL file using the browse dialog or by typing the file path.
         * **Using attributes**: You can define condition attributes in your DITA topics.
 Then, select the condition attribute in the condition preset to publish the relevant content.
+        >[!NOTE]
+        >
+        >Conditions are enabled only if condition attributes are defined in the topic.

         To know more about condition presets, view [Use condition presets](generate-output-use-condition-presets.md).